evonjeri/Medical-No-Show-Appointment/README.md

 Data Dictionary

 01 - PatientId: Identification of a patient<br>

-02 - AppointmentID: Identification of each appointment
+02 - AppointmentID: Identification of each appointment<br>

 03 - Gender: Male or Female .